danielnv051/Assignment-22/README.md

 This is a application like microsoft todo or Google task that people write works list and sign important or normal job

 > [!IMPORTANT]
-this program was exported by pyinstaller and easy to use by executing EXE file
+this program was exported by pyinstaller and easy to use by executing EXE file. open Dist DIR and execute "main.exe"

 ### Home screen
 ![TODOLIST](./1.jpg)